intel/nauta/docs/user-guide/actions/create_user.md

 # Creating a User Account

-The user is the data scientist who wants to perform deep learning experiments to train models that will, after training and testing, be deployed in the field.
+The user is the _Data Scientist_ who performs deep learning experiments to train models that will, after training and testing, be deployed in the field.
 Creating a new user account creates a user account configuration file compliant in format with `kubectl` configuration files.

-To delete a User Account, refer to [Deleting a User Account](../actions/delete_user.md).
+Refer to [Deleting a User Account](../actions/delete_user.md) to delete a User Account.

 This section discusses the following main topics: